valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 /*
 The generic interface for a configuration component.
-All of these properties must be implemented by your plugin configuration component, since this interface is extended below.
+All of these properties must be implemented by the plugin configuration component, since this interface is extended below.
 */
 interface ConfigurationComponent {
     /*
-    An observable your component must subscribe to.
+    An observable the component must subscribe to.
-    If this observable is triggered, your component must check if its configuration data is valid, and if so, emit this data on the configuration EventEmitter from the interface below.
+    If this observable is triggered, the component must check if its configuration data is valid, and if so, emit this data on the configuration EventEmitter from the interface below.
      */
     save$: Observable<void>;
     /*
-    A boolean observable which your component must subscribe to.
+    A boolean observable which the component must subscribe to.
-    If true, all input in your component must be disabled.
+    If true, all input in the component must be disabled.
      */
     disabled$: Observable<boolean>;
-    // The plugin definition key provided to your component.
-For our sample plugin, this would be 'sampleplugin'
+    // The plugin definition key provided to the component.
+For the sample plugin, this would be 'sampleplugin'
     pluginId: string;
     /*
-    When the values of the inputs in your configuration component change, your configuration component must continuously check whether the configuration data (all inputs combined) is valid.
+    When the values of the inputs in the configuration component change, the configuration component must continuously check whether the configuration data (all inputs combined) is valid.
     This EventEmitter outputs a boolean.
 So if the data is valid, output 'true', if invalid, output 'false'.
      */
     valid: EventEmitter<boolean>;